bhawkyard1/ProceduralPoetry/README.txt

 USAGE:

 Once the program is built, we need to give it music to work with.
+This program currently works only with stereo, 16-bit WAV files.
+A 441000 Hz sampling rate is recommended.

 config.txt
 Contains a set of parameters that the user can set before the program is run.
 None of these should be deleted.
 Comments begin